 Taking a medical history, Ms. D. said that she had been married for more than 10 years and had been treated for infertility at many hospitals but could not get pregnant.
-Since April 2023, she felt swelling in her face, hands and feet gradually increasing, and her daily work gradually became too much for her.
+Since April 2023, she felt swelling in her face and hands and feet gradually increasing, and her daily work gradually became too much for her.
 After a month, she was admitted to the emergency room of Gia Dinh People's Hospital (HCMC) due to difficulty breathing, and had to sit and breathe all night.

 Through examination, doctors discovered that Ms. D. was pregnant (about 25 weeks), with malignant hypertension, acute pulmonary edema, multiple organ damage including acute liver damage, acute kidney damage, and acute myocardial damage.